feathersjs/docs/api/events.md

 const messages = app.service('messages');

-messages.on('removed', message => console.log('removed', message));
+messages.on('removed', (message, context) => console.log('removed', message));
 messages.remove(1);
 ```

 ## Custom events

 By default, real-time clients will only receive the [standard events](#service-events).
 However, it is possible to define a list of custom events on a service as `service.events` that should also be passed.
+The `context` for custom events won't be a full hook context but just an object containing `{ app, service, path, result }`.

 > **Important:** The [database adapters](./databases/common.md) also take a list of custom events as an initialization option.